d-krupke/cpsat-primer/README.md

 It's important to note that for CP-SAT usage, you don't need the capabilities of a supercomputer.
 A standard laptop is often sufficient for solving many problems.
 The primary requirements are CPU power and memory bandwidth, with a GPU being unnecessary.

 In terms of CPU power, the key is balancing the number of cores with the performance of each individual core.
 CP-SAT leverages all available cores, implementing different strategies on each.
+[Depending on the number of cores, CP-SAT will behave differently](https://github.com/google/or-tools/blob/main/ortools/sat/docs/troubleshooting.md#improving-performance-with-multiple-workers).
 However, the effectiveness of these strategies can vary, and it's usually not apparent which one will be most effective.
 A higher single-core performance means that your primary strategy will operate more swiftly.
 I recommend a minimum of 4 cores and 16GB of RAM.

 While CP-SAT is quite efficient in terms of memory usage, the amount of available memory can still be a limiting factor in the size of problems you can tackle.
 When it came to setting up our lab for extensive benchmarking at TU Braunschweig, we faced a choice between desktop machines and more expensive workstations or servers.
 We chose desktop machines equipped with AMD Ryzen 9 7900 CPUs (Intel would be equally suitable) and 96GB of DDR5 RAM, managed using Slurm.
 This decision was driven by the fact that the performance gains from higher-priced workstations or servers were relatively marginal compared to their significantly higher costs.
 When on the road, I am often still able to do stuff with my old Intel Macbook Pro from 2018 with an i7 and only 16GB of RAM, but large models will overwhelm it.